 Daily Dinger: Best MLB Home Run Prop Bet Picks Today (Bet on Freddie Freeman to Go Deep vs. Tigers)

 There's no bet that's more fun to hit than a wager on a player to hit a home run.
-Let's be honest, betting on home runs over the long term is a losing strategy, but if you bet responsibly, they're a fun bet to make.
+But let's be honest, betting on home runs over the long term is a losing strategy, but if you gamble responsibly, they're a fun bet to make.

-If you're looking for a few players to bet on to hit a home run on Friday night, you've come to the right place.
-There are three players I'm specifically targeting to hit a dinger, including Freddie Freeman of the Dodgers.
+If you're looking for a few players to bet on to hit a home run on Saturday, you've come to the right place.
+There are three players I'm specifically targeting to hit a dinger, including Francisco Lindor of the Mets.
 Let's take a look.

 MLB Home Run Picks